danielmdesigns/grid/README.md

 1. Begin by choosing a proper grid container. ```.container``` _(fixed width)_ has a maximum width of 1024px or ```.container-full``` _(fluid width)_.
 2. Add an element with a class of ```.row``` to create a horizontal column group nested inside the container class.
 3. Then add elements with a ```.col-$``` class within that ```.row```.
 Substitute ```$``` for the total number of columns you want for that ```.row```.
+4. Grid also includes a custom reset for browser consistency.

 ### Basic Usage
 ```